mabsolut/paper_code_associations_alpage_volant/README.md

 ## Data

 data/pinpoints.csv
-Each row represent the observetion of a species at a pinpoint
+Each row corresponds to the observation of a plant species at a single pinpoint.
 Column:
-- "subplotmaincode": code of the community regouping different following informations
+- "subplotmaincode": Identifier of the community, grouping several spatial units
-- "Species": species name
+- "Species": Species name
-- "comment": comment if nedded
+- "comment": Optional comment
-- "pinpoint": number of the pinpoint (from 1 to 25) within on of the 4 subcommunities
+- "pinpoint": Pinpoint number (1–25) within one of the four subcommunities
-- "number_of_obs": number of time that this species touche the pinpoint
+- "number_of_obs": Number of times the species touched the pinpoint
-- "Year": year of survey
+- "Year": Year of the survey
-- "Site_Treatment": treatement ("G_CP": alpine, "L_CP": subalpine, "L_TP": alpine warmed)
+- "Site_Treatment": Experimental treatement ("G_CP": alpine, "L_CP": subalpine, "L_TP": alpine warmed)
-- "Replicate": number of the replicate from 1 to 10
+- "Replicate": Replicate number (1–10)
-- "Subplot": name of the subplot (there is only one subplot for the alpine and subalpine treatment: "0", and 4 subplots for the alpine warmed treatment: "A", "B", "C", "D"), each subplot is a community
+- "Subplot": Subplot identifier (one for the alpine and subalpine treatments: "0"; and four for the alpine warmed treatment: "A", "B", "C", "D"), each subplot correspond to one community
-- "Subplot2": name of the subsubplot (there are 4 by community: "LL", "LR", "UL", "UR")
+- "Subplot2": Sub-subplot identifier ("LL", "LR", "UL", "UR"), four per community

+## Code

+main.csv allows the computation of all the spripts at the same time.
+Please make sure to be on Linux as the multiproceding works better on it.
+You can choose the precompute possibility to passe the long step (3 hours) of combinaison of all the possibility of the effect size.